Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 1.81 - January 2021

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   none

+**Others Changes**

+-   Add in Contact property {String} `selectedTheme` Set the selected theme for the user.
+-   Add in Contact property {Object} `customData` User's custom data.
+-   Add event `rainbow_onuserinformationchanged` when the properties of the connected user are changed on server side.
+-   Add properties `selectedTheme, customData` in `AdminService::updateContactInfos` API method parameters.
+-   Add API methods to get users `AdminService::getAllUsersByCompanyId` to get all users for a given admin in a company and `AdminService::getAllUsersBySearchEmailByCompanyId` to get all users for a given admin in a company by a search of string in email .
+-   Add the property `FileDescriptor::md5sum` : md5 of the file getted from the backend file storage.
+This value is not filled at the first retrieve of all files.
+To get this property filled you need to call the retrieveOneFileDescriptor API.
+-   Fix `fileStorage.uploadFileToConversation` method to return the error when the file provided in parameter does not exist.
+-   Add event `rainbow_onalertmessagereceived` when an alert is received from server.
+-   Fix `AlertsService::createAlert` method about date and no provided parameters.
+-   Fix documentation.

 ### SDK for Node.JS 1.80 - December 2020

 ---